villagecomputing/superpipe/docs/workflow.md

 - Chain of thought vs. direct prompting
 - Few shot prompts

 One of the core principles of Superpipe is that you should build once, experiment many times.
-By building your pipeline in Superpipe steps, testing out every paramater permutation is trivial.
+By building your pipeline in Superpipe steps, testing out every parameter permutation is trivial.

 Pipeline optimization is done via a [grid search](../concepts/grid_search).